timothepoznanski/today/README.md

 # Today

-Simple web application to replace your daily task post-its 📝
+A simple web application to replace your daily task post-its 📝

-Your tasks are known only to you, as they are stored in your browser's local cache.
+Keep track of your tasks privately, everything is stored in your browser's local cache.

-Use it freely here -> https://today.timpoz.com
+Use it out for free here 👉 https://today.timpoz.com

+Want to make it your own?
+Fork the project and set up your personalized website on GitHub Pages!